Headquartered in Singapore, Mercy Relief was established in 2003 to respond to human tragedies and disasters in Asia Pacific.

 Mercy Relief provides emergency aid within 72 hours of an appeal in the aftermath of a disaster.
 Our longer-term sustainable development programmes aim to uplift and empower communities in five key areas: water and sanitation, shelter, sustainable livelihoods, healthcare and education.

-For the past decade, Mercy Relief has responded to more than 63 human tragedies with more than $33.3 million in relief across 25 countries.
-We have implemented more than 50 sustainable development initiatives and impacted an aggregate of over 2 million lives.
+For the past 20 years, Mercy Relief has responded to more than 95 disasters with more than $46.1 million disbursed for relief missions and post-disaster projects across 28 countries.
+We have implemented more than 76 post-disaster projects and impacted over 2.7 million lives.

 Championing compassion and care